 BRIEF OVER-VIEW OF HOW IT’S DONE

-After buying your one-day-old chicks.
+After buying your day old chicks.
 Feed and care for them properly till they get to the laying stage.
 When they have laid the eggs, take it to the hatchery department.
 Clean the eggs.
 Separate the cracked eggs, and remove the unfertile eggs.
 Find out if the eggs are suitable for hatching.
 Keep them in an air-conditioned room to reduce the temperature to make it suitable for hatching.
 When the temperature has been brought down, put the eggs in the egg setter incubators.
 Leave them in the incubators for 18 days, by the end of the 18th day, keep the eggs in the holder incubators and incubate them for 3 days.
 This makes a total of 21 days.
 After 21 days, your chicks are ready to hatch- they break the shells and come out.
 Such a beautiful sight to behold!

 Now that you know what it takes to start a chicken hatchery business, it wouldn’t be a bad idea to start.
 Chicken is in huge demand and it has a wide market.
 You can start your chicken hatchery business locally by supplying to poultry farmers who rear chicks (growers).
 When poultry farmers in your vicinity know they can get quality chicks and eggs from you, they’ll keep coming back and your business will grow.
 Knowing how to start a chicken hatchery business is not enough, other factors like proper planning, management and care of the livestock are equally important.
 Investing in the right equipment makes it easier to run the business and minimizes losses.